Technology & Development

-Synartro develops improved injection treatments using a patented drug delivery technology that enables a sustained drug release.
+Synartro develops local injection treatments using a patented local injection technology that enables a sustained drug release.
 By locally injecting the treatment, a very low dose of the active substance is needed.
-For other indications where local slow release of compounds with systemic safety concerns is beneficial, our delivery technology could provide significant improvement.
+For other indications where local slow release of compounds with systemic safety concerns is beneficial, our technology could provide significant improvement.

 Lead program, SYN321

-Drug candidate SYN321 is an intraarticular injection, containing diclofenac and hyaluronan, in development for the treatment of knee OA.
-It is the unique binding between diclofenac and hyaluronan that enable therapeutic benefits of SYN321 such as reduced side effects, prolonged pain relief as well as reduction of inflammation and pain.
-Compared with other treatments, considerably less SYN321 substance is needed for desired efficacy.
-SYN321 also has disease-modifying potential, which could slow down or, in best case, stop the disease progression entirely.
+Drug candidate SYN321 is an intraarticular injection in development for the treatment of symptomatic knee OA.
+It is the slow release of diclofenac inside the joint that enables therapeutic benefits of SYN321 such as reduced side effects, prolonged pain relief as well as reduction of inflammation and pain.
+Further, SYN321 will also provide lubrication to the joint.

-The next step for SYN321 is a first-in-human trial.
-This trial will focus on safety and exploratory efficacy of SYN321.
-Synartro plans to manufacture product and file for approval for the trial with relevant authorities in 2022.
+The next step for SYN321 is a first-in-human trial in osteoarthritis patients (phase 1/2a).
+This trial will focus on safety and exploratory efficacy of SYN321, but will also provide indicative efficacy data.
+Synartro plans to manufacture trial product and start the clinical trial in 2024.
+The clinical trial approval was received in 2023.

-The patent filed by Synartro in 2015 was initially approved in the US in May 2020 and in Europe in December 2021.
+The patent filed by Synartro in 2015 was initially approved in the US in May 2020, in Europe in 2021 and Canada in 2022.
 The patent is a compound patent, covering the unique platform of hyaluronan and a linker, that can be connected to different pharmaceutical active substances.
 Thus, the patent protects not only SYN321, but also other compounds based on the platform.